cdibbs/linq2ldap.core/readme.md

 # Linq2Ldap.Core

-This is the core compiler and parser behind the Linq2Ldap.* NuGet libraries.
+This is the core compiler and parser behind the [Linq2Ldap.* NuGet libraries][deps].
 It can compile C# LINQ Expressions into RFC 4515 (or 2254/1960) LDAP filter strings, and it can parse an LDAP filter into a LINQ Expression.